chrultrabook/docs/docs/getting-started.md

 Only Linux kernel 6.1 LTS or newer is supported.

 {: .warning }
-Ubuntu and ubuntu-based distributions, such as Mint or ElementaryOS **are unsupported.**
+Ubuntu and Ubuntu-based distributions, such as Mint or ElementaryOS **are unsupported.**

 --------------